cfsamson/azure-jwt/README.md

 # A library that authenticates Azure JWT tokens.
 This library will fetch public keys from Microsoft and validate the authenticity of the Tokens and verify that they are issued by Azure and are not tampered with.
-It will also check that this token is issued to the right audience matching the `aud` Claim of the token with the client_id you got when you registered your app in Azure.
-It will check the expiration: `exp`, the not-before timestamp `nbf` and issued-at `iat`.
-If either of these fail, the token is invalid.
+See further down for details on what this library validates and whay you need to take care of yourself.

-This token will send requests to the Microsoft api to get updated keys.
-The default is to expire the stored keys after 24 hours and fetch new ones.
-There is also a default Retry fallback where an invalid key match wil trigger _one_ refresh of the keys (limited to once an hour), just in case the set default is badly synced with the rotation of the Microsoft public keys or Microsoft decides to rotate the keys immideately for some reason.
+This library will send requests to the Microsoft api to get updated keys.
+The default is to expire the stored keys after 24 hours and fetch new ones since that correspond with the normal key rotation scheme.
+There is also a default retry fallback where key that doesn't match wil trigger _one_ refresh of the keys (limited to once an hour), just in case the set default is badly synced with the rotation of the Microsoft public keys or Microsoft decides to rotate the keys immideately for some reason.
 Both of these settings can be configured.

 ## Example

-# Example

 ```rust